CodeMaster7000/Todo_List_CLI_Application/README.md

 ## About

-A Python program to create, view and tick off todos.
+A Python program to view, create and tick off todos.

 ## Implementation

+- For Windows users: Create a `todolist.bat` file saying `@echo off python3 todolist.py %1 %2`.
+Then, run `mklink todo todo.bat`.